manveru/innate/README.md

 #### Dispatcher::Directory

 This will also be removed.
 There is a directory listing middleware already.

 #### Dispatcher::Error

 There's middleware for this as well, and a canonical way of routing errors to other actions.
-This used to be one of the most difficult parts of Ramaze and it will be removed to make things simpler.
+This used to be one of the most difficult parts of Ramaze and it was removed to make things simpler.

 #### Dispatcher::File

-This is a combination of the etag and conditionalget middlewares, ergo Innate and Ramaze will not serve static files themselves anymore, but leave the job to Rack or external servers.
+This is a combination of the `ETag` and `ConditionalGet` middlewares, ergo Innate and Ramaze will not serve static files themselves anymore, but leave the job to Rack or external servers.